Kondor777200/random-ass-project/SRS.md

 # **Color format converter - SRS**
+Version: 1.1
+Author: Redacted for personal safety
+Date: 9.10.24
 ## introduction
 ### Purpose
-visit readme
+Help designers, developers, and Linux ricing fanboys convert colors between different color models.
 ### Intended Use
-You have a config file, with themes, and other characters.
-This program will identify any colors in any color model present in the file, and return an object with all of these colors in various formats to stdout.
+This program will identify any colors in any color model present in a file, and return an object with all of these colors in various formats to stdout.
 ## Functional requirements
 ### FRQ0 !
 - machine readable, and reproducible outputs